 6.6.
-Immunogenicity of S. Pneumoniae Glycoconjugates
+Immunogenicity of S. pneumoniae Glycoconjugates

-Several formulations of the four glycoconjugate antigens were prepared and tested in rabbits (according to the schedule delineated in Table VI): type - specific glycoconjugates in monovalent formulation (2.5 or 5.0 $\mu$ g oligosaccharide per dose) or multivalent formulation (2.5 $\mu$ g of each oligosaccharide per dose) with and without aluminum hydroxide [Al(OH3]as mineral adjuvant (only in the multivalent formulation at 1 mg per dose were administered).
-Complete absorption of the four glycoconjugates to Al(OH)3 occurred under the adopted conditions, since processing the supernatant of the multivalent formulation by either SDS-polyacrylamide gel electrophoresis or rocket immunoelectrophoresis did not reveal any detectable amount of free protein.
-An average dose of each glycoconjugate contained approximately 2.5 μg oligosaccharide and 13 μg of 5 carrier protein CRM197 (comparable to the average human vaccination dose of diphtheria toxoid).
-The immunization schedule included a priming dose and two booster doses four weeks apart.
-Bleedings were performed at week 0, 4, 6, and 10.
+Several formulations of the four glycoconjugate anti- 20 gens were prepared and tested in rabbits (according to the schedule delineated in Table VI): type - specific glycoconjugates in monovalent formulation (2.5 or 5.0 μg oligosaccharide per dose) or multivalent formulation (2.5 μg of each oligosaccharide per dose) with and 25 without aluminum hydroxide [Al(OH3] as mineral adjuvant (only in the multivalent formulation at 1 mg per dose were administered).
+Complete absorption of the four glycoconjugates to Al(OH)3 occurred under the adopted conditions, since processing the supernatant of 30 the multivalent formulation by either SDS-polyacrylamide gel electrophoresis or rocket immunoelectrophoresis did not reveal any detectable amount of free protein.
+An average dose of each glycoconjugate contained approximately 2.5 μg oligosaccharide and 13 μg of 35 carrier protein CRM197 (comparable to the average human vaccination dose of diphtheria toxoid).
+The im-